 For regular installations via download, we highly recommend installing the LWP Perl package if you don't have it.

 If you're re-installing after a previous attempt, be sure to completely remove your failed installation.
 By default, this would be in these two directories (on Unix-like systems):

 You do not need to be root (administrator on Windows) to install, use, or manage TeX Live.
-Indeed, we recommend installing it as a normal user, except perhaps on MacOSX, where it's conventional to install as administrator.
-(Some information about shared installations.)
+Indeed, we recommend installing it as a normal user, except on macOS, where it's conventional to install as administrator.
+(Information about shared installations.)
 As always, you need to have permission to write into the destination directory, but TeX Live itself does not care if you are root or not.

-So, once you have the software, run the install-tl script to install (on Windows, install-tl-windows), like this:
+Once you have the TeX Live distribution, run the install-tl script to install (on Windows, install-tl-windows), like this:

 To change the installation directories or other options, read the prompts and instructions.
 The default is to install into parallel directories named by the release year, so that any given release can be run independently, merely by adjusting the search path.

 The installer supports text, graphical, and batch interfaces: